 In addition, Nicolaides et al.14 showed that babies who have more than one anomaly are more likely to have chromosomal anomalies, and the graph from their study clearly demonstrates this association.

 Plachot et al.15 conducted a very interesting study in which eggs fertilized in vitro were used to assess the frequency of chromosomal anomalies in the fertilized eggs.
 In those experiments, 38% of the fertilized eggs demonstrated an aneuploidy (26% due to aneuploid oocytes, 8% to aneuploid sperm, 2% to polyploidy, and 6% to parthenogenesis).
-However, in practice, 38% of embryos do not demonstrate ...
+However, in practice, 38% of embryos do not demonstrate aneuploidies because approximately one-fourth of ...